Forms for New Students

 - A certified copy of a child's birth certificate must be presented to the school upon first entrance to school.

 - All students entering Kansas schools must follow Kansas laws for immunizations and inoculations.
-Provisional changes have been made to the 2019-20 immunization requirements.
-Read about the changes.
+Read about immunization requirements for the 2023-24 school year.

-- The Immunization Action Coalition provides a document listing all vaccines recommended for students in grades 6 through 12 at the following link: http://www.immunize.org/catg.d/p4020.pdf
+- The Immunization Action Coalition provides a document listing all vaccines recommended for students in grades 6 through 12.

 - Physical examinations are required for all pupils admitted to early childhood programs and kindergarten.